Alliance Makes Difference? Maximizing Social Welfare in Cross-Silo Federated Learning

 First, we evaluate the performance of the MMZD strategy used by individual organization to maximize the social welfare based on simulation experiments.
 We set $N=10$ since the number of organizations in cross-silo FL is usually small.

 In order to verify the effectiveness of the MMZD strategy on maximizing the social welfare, we compare it with other five classical strategies, by simulating the entire cross-silo FL process for 20 rounds of game.
-In Fig. \ref{fig:strategies}, organization 1 adopts MMZD, all-defection (ALLD)\cite{hu2019quality}, all-cooperation (ALLC)\cite{hu2019quality}, and random (Rand)\cite{hu2019quality} strategies.
-Other organizations use ALLD, ALLC, Rand, Tit-For-Tat (TFT)\cite{nowak1993strategy}, and mixed (Mixed) strategies.
-Specifically, ALLD strategy is defined as: the organization does not perform local training at all, only submits a zero vector in the global aggregation.
+Figs. \ref{fig:strategies}(a)-(d) display the maximum of the social welfare under different strategy combinations of organization $1$ and other organizations on the MNIST dataset.
+In Fig. \ref{fig:strategies}, organization $1$ adopts MMZD, all-defection (ALLD) \cite{hu2019quality}, all-cooperation (ALLC) \cite{hu2019quality}, and random (Rand) \cite{hu2019quality} strategies.
+Other organizations use ALLD, ALLC, Rand, Tit-For-Tat (TFT) \cite{nowak1993strategy}, and mixed (Mixed) strategies.
+Specifically, ALLD strategy is defined as: the organization does not perform local training at all.
 While ALLC strategy means that the organization participates in all $r$ global aggregation with their local updates in every game round.
-Organizations which adopt Rand strategy randomly participate in global aggregation from $0$ to $r$ rounds with the probability of $\frac{1}{r+1}$.
-TFT strategy is defined as the organizations randomly choose the number of participating global aggregation from $0$ to $\frac{\lfloor r \rfloor}{2}$ when the sum of global aggregation rounds in last game round is less than $\frac{Nr}{2}$, otherwise they randomly choose the number of participating global aggregation from $\frac{\lfloor r+1 \rfloor}{2}$ to $r$.
+Organizations which adopt Rand strategy randomly participate in global aggregation from $0$ to $r$ communication rounds with the probability of $\frac{1}{r+1}$.
+TFT strategy is defined as the organizations randomly choose the number of participating global aggregation from $0$ to $\frac{\lfloor r \rfloor}{2}$ when the sum of communication rounds in last game round is less than $\frac{Nr}{2}$, otherwise they randomly choose the number of participating global aggregation from $\frac{\lfloor r+1 \rfloor}{2}$ to $r$.
 We define the mixed strategy as adopting a specific strategy chosen from ALLC, ALLD, Rand, and TFT.
-By comparing Fig. \ref{fig:strategies}(a) with the other three figures, we can find that the MMZD strategy can effectively control the social welfare.
-This can prove that free-riding behavior is avoided in some ways.